JulienLavocat/julienlavocat.github.io/content/posts/aria-online-part-1-introduction.md

 # Conclusion

-I hope to have picked your curiosity, feel free to follow me to see the next chapter of this adventure :)
+Feel free to join me on this journey and stay tuned for the upcoming chapters, follow me on LinkedIn to be notified when the next article is published.